AFDGCF: Adaptive Feature De-correlation Graph Collaborative Filtering for Recommendations: Related Work

 \subsection{GNN-based Collaborative Filtering}

 Within the area of RS, GNN-based CF emerged as a forefront avenue of research.
 It leverages the inherent higher-order connectivity present in historical user-item interactions to attain enhanced performance compared to conventional matrix factorization techniques~\cite{mnih2007probabilistic,koren2009matrix}.
 During the nascent phase, \textsl{\citeauthor{li2013recommendation}} pioneered the exploration of the recommendation problem through a graph-oriented approach, treating CF as a link prediction task within bipartite graphs~\cite{li2013recommendation}.
 Subsequently, propelled by the progression of GNNs, researchers progressively delved into GNNs' integration within the realm of RS.
 As an illustration, GCMC~\cite{berg2017graph} established a graph-based auto-encoder framework employing GNNs to facilitate the augmentation of the rating matrix.
 SpectralCF~\cite{zheng2018spectral} directly performed spectral domain learning on the user-item bipartite graph, alleviating the cold-start problem in CF. By leveraging efficient random walks, PinSage~\cite{ying2018graph} was the first to apply GNNs to industrial-scale RS.
-NGCF~\cite{wang2021graph} injected the collaborative signal latent in the high-order connectivity between users and items into embeddings via propagation on the user-item graph.
+NGCF~\cite{ngcf} injected the collaborative signal latent in the high-order connectivity between users and items into embeddings via propagation on the user-item graph.
 Building on this, LightGCN~\cite{he2020lightgcn} and GCCF~\cite{chen2020revisiting} subsequently streamlined the message-passing process, devising GNN paradigms tailored for CF tasks.
 In addition, there were also some efforts that attempted to make GNNs more suitable for CF tasks through unique designs.
 DGCF~\cite{wang2020disentangled}, in order to capture diverse intentions when users selected items, designed a graph disentangling module to decouple these factors and obtain disentangled representations.
 HMLET~\cite{kong2022linear} attempted to amalgamate linear and non-linear methodologies by applying a gating module to choose linear or non-linear propagation for each user and item.
-CAGCN~\cite{wang2023collaboration} proposed that the collaborative signals captured by the message-passing mechanism were not fully beneficial for predicting user preferences, and thus, it introduced a selective aggregation mechanism.
-Not limited to just user-item bipartite graphs, other works have focused on constructing hyper-graphs for users and items to better encode higher-order information between them, such as DHCF~\cite{ji2020dual}, HCCF~\cite{xia2022hypergraph}.
+Additionally, there were other efforts aimed at expanding GNN-based recommendations by delving into aspects such as training paradigms and application.~\cite{zhang2024tgcl,wang2023setrank,wang2021personalized,wang2021variable,qin2023automatic,qin2023comprehensive}